The parenting message you didn't mean to send

 As parents, we make huge efforts to protect our children from these feelings or to stop them.

 Sometimes we do this with the best of intentions but perhaps sometimes we want these feelings to stop because they're uncomfortable or inconvenient for us.
+(But there is a different way to handle them)

 And the message we send?